-Drum roll please for this post of mine…for the very orange, the very buttery – Butttttterr Chickennnn!!!!
+Drum roll please … for the very orange, the very buttery – Butttttterr Chickennnn!!!!

 This is that one Indian curry you don’t grow out of.
 You loved it when you were little and you love it still.
 If you were like me, you would want to pass that love on to your little ones as well.
 And in this recipe I have made it really simple for you.
 Not to mention really healthy as well.
 There is no addition of colours (like we usually get in restaurants and no heavy-ness of cream as well (another concern you often hear your grandmother complain about when you say Butter Chicken).
 But you have to be open to the amount of butter used in the recipe; after all it needs to live up to its name!